Career Guidance Workshop

-Students will gain 240 hours of work experience made up of rotations through Wintec's teaching surgery, in veterinary clinics, and in animal health related businesses and charities.
+Students will gain 240 hours of work experience made up of rotations through the Wintec teaching surgery, in veterinary clinics, and in animal health-related businesses and charities.

-Students will get daily opportunities to care and handle companion animals in Wintec's purpose-built facility that houses commonly kept companion animals.
+Students will get daily opportunities to care and handle companion animals in our purpose-built facility that houses commonly kept companion animals.
 They will also gain exposure to the on-site vet clinic while studying.

 Successful completion of this programme is required to advance to the New Zealand Diploma in Veterinary Nursing (Level 6) to become a veterinary nurse.

 Please note: It is a requirement of this programme that you have a form of transport and/or someone that can transport you around the Waikato/Waipa areas to complete your work placement hours each week.
 We cannot guarantee you will be able to complete hours within your area of residence.

 |Module code||Module title||Level||Credits||Pre-requisites||Co-requisites||Assessment standard|

 |ANML401||Animal Anatomy and Physiology||4||15|

 ANML502||Introduction to Professional Practice||5||15|||